LostInBrittany/introduction-to-rag-systems/step-05/README.md

 }
 ```

-## 🔝 Simple Top-K Retrieval
+### 🔝 Simple Top-K Retrieval

-For our RAG pipeline, we'll implement a straightforward top-K retrieval function that:
+Once we have a way to measure similarity, we need a function to retrieve the K most similar chunks to our query.
+This top-K retrieval function will also be implemented in `utils/retrieval.js` and will:

-1. Takes a query embedding as input
+1. Take a query embedding as input
-2. Compares it to all chunk embeddings in our database using cosine similarity
+2. Compare it to all chunk embeddings in our database using cosine similarity
-3. Returns the K most similar chunks
+3. Return the K most similar chunks

 ```javascript
 /**